-Confirmation: The approval of a Governor's appointment by the Senate, requiring that a constitutional majority (16) of the members approve the appointment.
+Confirmation: Approval of a Governor's appointment by the Senate, requiring that a constitutional majority (16) of the members approve the appointment.

 Conflict: A conflict occurs when two or more measures amend or repeal the same section of law, and the changes cannot be blended, even if the measures do not conflict in purpose.
 The Oregon Constitution allows the compilation of more than one amendment unless the amendments conflict in purpose.
 If conflicting amendments become law, the measure last signed by the Governor prevails.
-See also Conflict Amendment
+Also see conflict amendment.